What they do

 Education and training

-You can work as a shelf filler without any formal qualifications and get training on the job.
+It is possible to work as a shelf filler without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in retail services or a related area.

-You might also consider completing a traineeship.
-A retail traineeship takes 12 months to complete and is available as a school based traineeship.
+You can also undertake a traineeship in retail (level 2).
+The traineeship usually takes 12 months to complete, and is available as a school based traineeship.

 Apprenticeships and traineeships